 It’s easy to segment your list to send out targeted emails only to the people who need to hear them.
 You can break your audience down by practically any information you want to add into the database, including groups or how they’ve engaged with previous emails.

 This is not to say that MailChimp is the only email marketing service out there.
 There are plenty of other companies that offer similar features.
 I’m certainly biased toward MailChimp, in part because of my past experience.
-Here are some other reasons I love MailChimp:
+Here are some other reasons I love to use MailChimp:

 - The cost is reasonable; if you have less than 2,000 emails on your list, it’s 100 percent free